zzamboni/750words-client/README.md

                :repo "zzamboni/750words-client"
                :files ("*.el")))

-And then load it from your `config.el` as follows:
+And then load it from your `config.el` as follows.
+You only need to load `ox-750words` if you want to use the exporter from within Org mode.

     (use-package!
 750words)
+    (use-package! ox-750words)

-If you prefer to install by hand, you can clone this repository, store the `750words.el` file somewhere in your `load-path`, and load it as follows:
+If you prefer to install by hand, you can clone this repository, store the `750words.el` and `ox-750words.el` files somewhere in your `load-path`, and load them as follows:

     (require '750words)
+    (require 'ox-750words)

 <a id="emacs-usage"></a>